Lingcc/Clang-LLVM-tutorial/README.md

 ## ClangCompilerInstance
  It can help to know how to use the CompilerInstance class for preprocessor, lexer and parser creation.

+# Credit
+All these cases comes from, or derived from the following project and web post.

 1. [Getting Started with the LLVM System](http://llvm.org/docs/GettingStarted.html ) from LLVM.org
 2. [llvm-tutorials](https://github.com/fabriceleal/llvm-tutorials)  from fabriceleal